barouk/TREQB/README.md

 Unfortunatly, Discover tools of the Kibana does not have this feature.
 To this end, you need scripting alongside the query.

-I show the procedure of this work by using Java language in this scipt.
+I show the procedure of this work by using Java language in this query scipt.